Horr06/Horr06/README.md

 - 👋 Hi, I’m @Horr06
 - 👀 I’m interested in music, arts, anime, and manga!
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C and Python language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...